-· Since 1993, KCWA’s Fund for Primary Education has been set up in 150 institutions under the Mangalore and Udupi dioceses, through Fixed Deposits to the tune of Rs.
-1.8 Crores in total, and the interest generated from which facilitates books, school uniforms and other educational utilities.
+- KCWA’s Fund for Primary Education has been set up in 161 institutions under the Mangalore and Udupi dioceses, through Fixed Deposits to the tune of IRS 1.2 Crores in total.
+The interest generated from these funds facilitates school books, uniforms and other educational utilities until today.

-· Recognizing the significance of higher education, KCWA has made it possible for those who have the aptitude of scaling great heights but have limited means, by instituting a permanent Scholarship of Rs.10 lakhs in St. Joseph’s Engineering College, Vamanjoor, to educate two meritorious students from Mangalore diocese annually.
+- Recognizing the significance of higher education, KCWA has made it possible for those who have the aptitude of scaling great heights but have limited means, by instituting a permanent Scholarship of IRS 10 Lakhs in St. Joseph’s Engineering College, Vamanjoor, to educate two meritorious students from Mangalore diocese every year.

-· With the same inclination, KCWA contributed Rs.
-5 lakhs towards sponsoring a classroom in the Navachetana School Project, managed by the Ursuline Franciscan Congregation at Venur.
-This school shelters and cares for the disabled children.
-KCWA disbursed Indian Rupees 6.5 Lakhs to setup the Anugraha School for Differently abled children in Bellary Diocese, Karnataka, India.
+- With the same inclination, KCWA contributed IRS 5 Lakhs towards sponsoring a classroom in the Navachetana School Project, managed by the Ursuline Franciscan Congregation at Venur.
+This school also shelters and cares for the disabled children.
+KCWA disbursed IRS 6.5 Lakhs to setup the Anugraha School for differently abled children in Bellary Diocese, Karnataka, India.

-· KCWA’s generosity has also been extended towards building of several educational institutions.
-Provided financial assistance of Indian Rupees 5 Lakhs million towards building a primary school at Kumbla through St. Monica Educational Institutions in Mangalore; Contributed Indian Rupees 10 Lakhs towards the Library block of the newly constructed St. Mary’s College Building in Bela, Kasargod District, Mangalore Diocese.
+- KCWA’s generosity has also been extended towards building of several educational institutions.
+Provided financial assistance of IRS 5.5 Lakhs towards building a primary school at Kumbla, through St. Monica Educational Institutions in Mangalore; Contributed IRS 10 Lakhs towards the Library block of the newly constructed St. Mary’s College Building in Bela, Kasargod District of Mangalore Diocese & IRS 7.25 Lakhs towards the higher primary school building project at Basrur, Udupi Diocese.

-KCWA members’ unwavering support has made it possible to brighten the lives of the unfortunate in the field of education and in living lives of dignity.
+KCWA members’ unwavering support has made it possible to brighten the lives of the less fortunate in the field of education, humane needs and in living lives of dignity.